 About John Fisher

-John A. Fisher is a founding partner of our Silicon Valley office who advises some of Silicon Valley’s most innovative and pioneering companies in their technology and life sciences mergers, acquisitions and joint ventures.
+John is a founding partner of our Silicon Valley office who advises some of Silicon Valley’s most innovative and pioneering companies in their technology and life sciences mergers, acquisitions and joint ventures.

 John additionally acts as regular counsel to both US and international clients as they enter the Silicon Valley market or partner with established Silicon Valley companies.

-John was named the “Best California Lawyer - Pharmaceutical M&A” by Acquisition International.
+John is ranked among leading lawyers for corporate/M&A by Chambers USA, the top 500 dealmakers in the US by Lawdragon 500, and “Best California Lawyer - Pharmaceutical M&A” by Acquisition International.

 Prior to practicing law, John studied Biochemical Sciences at Harvard University and was a civil rights activist.
 John is a member of Bay Area Lawyers for Individual Freedom (BALIF) which is the nation's oldest and largest association of lesbian, gay, bisexual and transgender persons in the field of law.

 Select technology M&A experience:

 - Siemens on its $700 million acquisition of Supplyframe.